Schedule a free consultation today.

 2. Ultrasound Diagnosis

-If you have varicose veins, an ultrasound will be performed by Dr. Steven Tidwell.
-After the ultrasound, he will be able to recommend the best treatment option for your unique case.
+If you have varicose veins, an ultrasound will be performed by your vein specialist.
+After the ultrasound, the best treatment options will be recommended to you for your unique case.

 3. Vein Treatment